-Out of nowhere, your five month-old baby is fussy, irritated, chewing on everything (maybe like your nipple or her bottle nipple), drooling a lot, has a slightly elevated body temperature and not sleeping well.
+Out of nowhere, your five month-old baby is fussy, irritated, chewing on everything (maybe your nipple or her bottle nipple), drooling a lot, has a slightly elevated body temperature and not sleeping well.
 Sound familiar?
 She’s probably teething!
 (Side note here: lots of babies start drooling around three months old, this doesn’t necessarily mean she’s teething… yet.)

 Usually the first teeth to erupt around six to eight months are the lower, central incisors (the two front teeth on the bottom jaw.)
 Once this process starts, teething (and the related signs and symptoms in your baby) carry on until about 2 years old, when the eruption of new teeth slows down.